zkarpinski/cloud-custodian/docs/source/kubernetes/gettingstarted.rst

 * Filters: criteria to produce a specific subset of resources
 * Actions: directives to take on the filtered set of resources

+In the example below, we will write a policy that filters for pods with a label "custodian" and deletes it:

 First, lets create a pod resource that we want to target with the policy:

 .. code-block:: bash